Solar Pool Heater Plumbing Diagram

 What to Consider While Plumbing a Solar Pool Heater

-Now that you have a basic understanding of how solar pool heaters work, let’s look at how they are plumbed into your pool system.
+Now that you understand how solar pool heaters work, let’s look at how they are plumbed into your pool system.
 Solar pool heater plumbing is not very complicated, but there are a few things you need to know before you get started.

 First, if you have any doubts, you may want to consider hiring a qualified pool professional to install all solar pool heaters to ensure they are done correctly and meet all local building codes.